acm-ndsu/Byte-le-2025/docs/gameboard.rst

 ---------------------

-Uses a CountryType enum as a parameter and returns a dictionary object with Vector: Character key-value pairings.
+Uses a CountryType enum as a parameter and returns a dictionary object with {Vector: Character} key-value pairings.
 All characters returned would be from the given country's team.
 If None is given instead of an enum, *all* characters from *both* teams will be returned.